jacobvanorder/Kitura-CredentialsTwitter/README.md

 ## Swift Version

-This requires a version of Swift 3.0 and above.
+This requires Swift 3.0 and above.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/).

 ## Before You Start